 - Ask students to attend to the shapes that make the solid.

 - Slide two shows a cube.
-Have a model of a cube already constructed from polydrons or geoshapes (see below).
+Show students a cube you have constructed from plastic polygons (polydrons, geoshapes etc) or card (see below).

 What shapes is it made from? (squares)

 How many of those shapes are needed? (six)